cqframework/clinical_quality_language/Src/java/cql-to-elm/OVERVIEW.md

 ## Current Status

-The CQL-to-ELM Translator supports all language constructs of the latest version of CQL (Release 1 STU 4 (1.4)), as well as a broad range of functionality to support use of the translator in an Integrated Development Environment.
+The CQL-to-ELM Translator supports all normative language constructs of the latest version of CQL (Release 1 (1.5)), with in-progress support for the trial-use functionality of the 1.5 specification, as well as a broad range of functionality to support use of the translator in an Integrated Development Environment.
 Implementations making use of the translator can submit issues and track resolution progress through the Issues tracker in the Github repository.

+## Roadmap

+* Enhanced model info to support advanced authoring capabilities
+* Improved profile-informed model info to support logical content authoring
+* Improved support for include/reverseInclude and searchPath elements in retrieve

+See the [1.5 Maintenance](https://github.com/cqframework/clinical_quality_language/milestone/11) milestone for details.

 ## Usage